Jonathan Yeo: Portraiture

+Through the 2000s, he became known for his contemporary realist portraits of well-known figures.
+His subjects include the artists Sir Peter Blake and Turner Prize winner Grayson Perry, Savile Row taylor Ozwald Boateng, Prince Philip, Duke of Edinburgh, Queen Camilla, Former Apple Chief Design Officer Sir Jony Ive, actors Helena Bonham Carter, Jude Law, Kristin Scott Thomas, Lily Cole, Nicole Kidman, Giancarlo Esposito, Taron Egerton and Sophia Loren, the former Danish prime minister Helle Thorning-Schmidt, and media tycoon Rupert Murdoch.
+In 2005, his portrait of Erin O'Connor was used to advertise London's National Portrait Gallery around the world.
+The painting was used as the front cover of '500 Portraits', a survey of the BP Portrait prize published in 2011.

-In January 2008, Yeo's official portrait of former Prime Minister Tony Blair was unveiled and struck a public chord with its clear Iraq war reference.
-It showed an older and wearier-looking Blair wearing a red poppy - a symbol of war remembrance for the British.
+In January 2008, Yeo's official portrait of former prime minister Tony Blair was unveiled and struck a public chord with its clear Iraq war reference.
+It showed an older and wearier-looking Blair wearing a red poppy – a symbol of war remembrance for the British.
 In line with the political subjects that have featured throughout his work, in 2009, Yeo painted a full-length portrait of David Cameron just before his election to Prime Minister, which was sold at auction in 2010 for £200,000.